discus-sions/TownOfHost-TheOtherRoles/README.md

 | Time To Swap Bounty(s)                   |
 | Kill Cooldown After Killing Bounty(s)    |
 | Kill Cooldown After Killing Others(s)    |

+### Camouflager

+Team : Impostors<br>
+Basis : Shapeshifter<br>

+The Camouflager is an Impostor who can have every player shift into the chosen player for a limited time.

 ### FireWorks